Storm of Love: Current main characters

 Katja Saalfeld is the Fürstenhof sommelier.
 She is the niece of Ludwig Saalfeld (her father was his brother).
-She comes to Bichelheim fresh of a difficult divorce.
-She has a son and two daughters with her ex-husband.
-She is immediately drawn to Markus Schwarzbach, but their relationship is undermined by his manipulations against her family to take control of the Füstenhof and sell it.
-After Markus abandons his evil plans, he and Katja make a fresh start.
-Katja develops feelings for Markus's son, Vincent Ritter, and they begin an affair.
-Vincent and Katja are currently in a relationship.
+She comes to Bichelheim fresh off a difficult divorce.
+She has a son, Leo, and two daughters, Pia and Maxi, with her ex-husband, Thomas.
+She is immediately drawn to Markus Schwarzbach, but their relationship is undermined by his manipulations against her family to take the Füstenhof and sell it.
+Katja develops feelings for Markus's son, Vincent Ritter, and they have an affair.

 Lale Ceylan is a fitness trainer at the Fürstenhof and a fitness influencer on social media.
 She came to Bichelheim for her cousin Shirin's wedding.
 She was engaged to Theo Licht before his tragic death.
+She is now in a relationship with Fritz Drechsler.

-Larissa Mahnke is the glamorous heiress to a gemstone fortune.
-She has been acquainted with Sophia and Henry for several years.
-Sophia is very fond of Larissa and thinks she would be a good match for her son.
+Larissa Mahnke is the food and beverage manager at the Fürstenhof.
+Glamorous and ambitious, Larissa was the heiress to a gemstone fortune.
+Sophia Wagner is very fond of Larissa and thinks she would be a good match for her son, Henry.
 Larissa falls in love with Henry, but he is still in love with Maxi Saalfeld.
-Larissa then falls in love with Yannick Rudloff.
+Larissa then falls in love with Dr. Yannick Rudloff.
+Larissa marries Yannick's brother Kilian to receive her inheritance.
+However, Larissa falls in love with Kilian and tries to come between Kilian and his true love, Fanny Schätzl.

-Dr. Michael Niederbühl is the chief physician at Causius Hospital.
-He comes to the Bichelheim to take over the local medical practice from Evelyn Konopka.
-Many years ago, his father, Korbinian, was the unwitting accomplice of Ludwig Saalfeld when he swapped infants Charlotte Saalfeld and Cosima Hofer.
-Michael falls in love with Charlotte and plans to marry her.
-Charlotte ends her relationship with Michael when she learns he has a son Fabien with Tanja Liebertz, the product of a one-night stand.
-Michael also has a daughter, Debbie Williams, from a previous relationship with an American woman.
-Michael's best friends are Robert Saalfeld and André Konopka.
-He was married to his great love Natascha Schweitzer and had a fake marriage to André.
-Particularly memorable about Michael's life in Bichlheim are his many flings and love affairs with various women, including Poppy Saalfeld, Xenia Saalfeld, Marlene Schweitzer, Rosalie Engel, Carolin Lamprecht and Nicole Alves.
-Other memorable times include when he was temporarily blinded, had an addiction to pills and when he and Natascha adopted a baby he found in the forest, who turned out to be Luna Bronckhorst (daughter of Jessica Bronckhorst and Paul Lindbergh).
-After seeking treatment in South America for an illness that affects his hands, Michael becomes spiritual and decides to practice plant medicine.